On straightening for Segal spaces: Straightening and unstraightening

 For any $1$-morphism $\alpha\colon d_0\rt d_1$ and object $d_2$ in $\cat{D}'$ (or equivalently, in $\cat{D}$), we have

-The left and right face of the cube are cartesian and by assumption, the vertical arrows are $(d-1)$-st stage fibrations between $d$-categories.
-Since the back and front faces are equivalent at the level of objects, Corollary \ref{cor:pullback fiberwise} implies that the front face is cartesian if and only if the back face is cartesian.
+The left and right face of the cube are cartesian.
+By our assumption on $p$, the vertical arrows are $(d-1)$-cartesian fibrations and the front and back face determine strong maps of $(d-1)$-cartesian fibrations.
+By inductive hypothesis, this means equivalently that the vertical arrows are $(d-1)$-st stage fibrations between $d$-categories and that the front and back face determine strong morphisms between $(d-1)$-st stage fibrations.
+Since the back and front faces are equivalent at the level of objects, Corollary \ref{cor:pullback fiberwise} then implies that the front face is cartesian if and only if the back face is cartesian.
 By Corollary \ref{cor:classical def of pre-cocart}, this means that $\alpha$ is $p'$-cocartesian if and only if it is $p$-cocartesian.
 It follows that $p$ is a pre-cocartesian fibration if and only if $p'$ is a pre-cocartesian fibration, which in turn is equivalent to condition \ref{it:precocartobjects}, by Remark \ref{rem:precocart reform}.